 As per the title of this article, I’m not here to bash Raspberry Pi boards, not in the least!
 They continue to have a huge niche.
-I mention Dell Optiplex Micros only because if you need to overclock the Raspberry Pi 3 B+, there’s a good possibility that it’s not going to meet the performance requirements you are looking for.
-Of course, there are other similar boards to Raspberry Pi now as well.
-However, if your project is small or rather, well suited for this type hardware, I would almost always recommend sticking with the Raspberry Pi.
+I mention Dell Optiplex Micros only because if you need to overclock the Raspberry Pi 3 B+, there’s a good possibility that it will not meet the performance requirements you are looking for.
+Of course, there are other similar boards similar to the Raspberry Pi.
+However, if your project is small, or rather, well suited for this type of hardware, I would almost always recommend sticking with the Raspberry Pi.

-Also, remember that many of the copy-cat boards are just that and all for profit.
-Whereas the Raspberry Pi is being developed and sold by the Raspberry Pi Foundation, a charity, founded in 2009 to promote the study of basic computer science in schools.
-We can all get behind that and a Dell Optiplex will never be as “cool” to kids as the Raspberry Pi.
-Which we can argue, works well with kids (and even us adults) because it’s not intimidating in appearance.
+Also, remember that many of the copy-cat boards are just that and are also all for profit.
+Whereas the Raspberry Pi is being developed and sold by the Raspberry Pi Foundation, a charity founded in 2009 to promote the study of basic computer science in schools.
+A Dell Optiplex will never be as “cool” to kids as the Raspberry Pi.
+Which we can argue works well with kids – even us adults – because it’s not intimidating in appearance.

-If you are looking to overclock the first gen Raspberry Pi 3 B, you can check out my previous RPi3 overclock post.
-If you are still reading for RPi 3 B+ overclock config, then, I have some not-so-good news.
-Depending on how you look at it, it may actually be good news.
-Good news, if you want to overclock just because its possible and would simply like to max-out at the stable 1.4Ghz, always.
-It’s not-so-good news if the RPi 3 B+ isn’t fast enough for your current application.
-In which case the RPi may not be the best fit for your project.
+If you want to overclock the first-gen Raspberry Pi 3 B, you can check out my previous RPi3 overclock post.
+For RPi 3 B+ overclocking, I have some not-so-good news.
+It may be good news, depending on how you look at it.
+Good news, if you want to overclock just because it’s possible and would like to max out at the stable 1.4Ghz, always.
+Not-so-good news if the RPi 3 B+ isn’t fast enough for your current application.
+In which case, the RPi may not be the best fit for your project.

 Once your Raspberry Pi 3 B+ is has a good cooling solution in place, you can stop there because it means when under load your board will almost always operate at 1.4GHz!

 To keep it cool, you can go the free route, use a standing fan you may already have at home or place it in the direct path of your AC vent.
-Or you can invest in cooling fans and/or cooling cases.
-I can personally recommend the iUniker Raspberry Pi 3 B+ ABS Case with Cooling Fan and Heatsink (cool but not to loud) or the Raspberry Pi 3 B+ Case + fan by iUniker (cooler but a bit loud).
-There’re tons of good cooling options available, however there’re also a bunch which are useless.
-So shop around or come up with free solutions which are often most rewarding.
+Or you can invest in cooling fans and cooling cases.
+I recommend the iUniker Raspberry Pi 3 B+ ABS Case with Cooling Fan and Heatsink (cool but not too loud) or the Raspberry Pi 3 B+ Case + fan by iUniker (cooler but a bit loud).
+There are tons of good cooling options available.
+However, a bunch of these are useless.
+So shop around, or come up with free solutions, which are often more rewarding.

 Increasing idle speed or enabling Turbo mode on the Raspberry Pi 3 B+

-Once your Raspberry Pi 3 B+ is has a good cooling solution in place, you can stop there because it means when under load your board will almost always operate at 1.4GHz!
-However, if you’d like to go a bit further you can try adding one of the following lines in your config.txt.
+Once your Raspberry Pi 3 B+ has a good cooling solution in place, you can stop there because it means when under load, your board will almost always operate at 1.4GHz!
+However, if you’d like to go a bit further, you can try adding one of the following lines in your config.txt.
 The latter probably being the only noticeable performance change of the two.

 1) Setting arm_freq_min=900 – this will increase the ondemand idle speed from 600MHz to 900MHz.
-Again, there’s no reason to change this really.
+Again, there is no reason to change this.

 2) Setting force_turbo=1 – which forces turbo mode frequency (1.4GHz) even when the ARM cores are not busy.
 Enabling this may set the warranty bit if over_voltage_* is also set.

 Don’t go crazy with config.txt edits as with the previous RPi boards.
-Stick with the default 1.4GHz, setup adequate cooling and play with these two settings.
-Of course, there are stories of overclocking past the default 1.4GHz, but really is the small gain worth the trouble?
+Stick with the default 1.4GHz, set up adequate cooling and play with these two settings.
+Of course, there are stories of overclocking past the default 1.4GHz, but is the small gain worth the trouble?
 I’ll leave you to decide that.